 - If you prefer to travel by road, you can drive to Velankanni or hire a taxi from nearby cities like Nagapattinam, Chennai, or Trichy.
 The town is well-connected by road, and the journey offers scenic views of the coastal region.

-Poompuhar Beach, also known as Kaveripoompattinam Beach, is a famous coastal area located in Poompuhar town in the Nagapattinam district of Tamil Nadu, India.
-It is situated along the Coromandel Coast of the Bay of Bengal.
+Poompuhar Beach, also known as Kaveripoompattinam Beach, is a well-known coastal destination located in the town of Poompuhar in the Nagapattinam district of Tamil Nadu, India.
+Situated along the Coromandel Coast of the Bay of Bengal, the beach attracts visitors with its serene shoreline and historical importance.

 Historical Significance:

-Poompuhar was an ancient port city that existed for centuries.
-It is believed to have been a flourishing maritime trade center during various periods of Indian history.
-It was situated along the east coast of India, facilitating trade with other parts of the world.
+Poompuhar once flourished as an ancient port city for several centuries.
+Historically, it served as a major maritime trade centre during different periods of Indian history.
+Located along the eastern coast of India, the city actively facilitated overseas trade with various regions of the world.

-Poompuhar is prominently mentioned in Sangam literature, particularly in the Tamil epic “Silappathikaram.”
-This epic, written by the Tamil poet Ilango Adigal, provides valuable insights into the culture, society, and trade that thrived in Poompuhar during the early centuries CE.
-The epic’s narrative is set in and around Poompuhar.
+Moreover, Poompuhar finds prominent mention in Sangam literature, especially in the celebrated Tamil epic Silappathikaram.
+Written by the renowned poet Ilango Adigal, this epic offers valuable insights into the culture, society, and thriving trade of early centuries CE.
+Notably, the storyline of the epic unfolds in and around the city of Poompuhar.

 Silappathikaram Art Gallery: